 Deep sky objects – I normally take light, dark and flat frames using either a dSLR or cooled CCD astronomical imager.
-I rarely take bias frames, since the contribute minimal improvements to resultant images.
+I rarely take bias frames, since they contribute minimal improvements to resultant images.
 Original images are exposed to ensure the histogram indicates sufficient data to successfully support stacking of multiple images.
 If using a cooled CCD imager, I make use of the Pelletier cooler to reduce the sensor temperature by at least 20°C, which improves the noise levels immensely.

 Solar System objects – I use video frames, single shot exposures, and sequential exposures to image the Sun, Moon, planets and comets.

 Setup of my imaging hardware varies widely, so I won’t describe that here.

-- ImagesPlus is my main image processing software to process the raw files through to a useable resultant image.
+- ImagesPlus was my main image processing software since 2003 to process the raw files through to a useable resultant image.
 Mike Unsold created this software about the same time I started imaging the night sky.
 ImagesPlus is optimized to work with large datasets, large format files, and uses hard drive storage efficiently.
 I have been very pleased with the advances in the software, so I have supported Mike in his efforts by purchasing updates as he released them.
 He has never released a buggy version of his software – a testament to his conservative approach to software development.
 ImagesPlus supports both astronomical and consumer dSLR camera raw formats directly, but works in the FITS format internally, and produces FITS as a resultant processed image.
 I have tried other astronomical image processing software along the way, but I always consider ImagesPlus to be the trusted tool to process my night sky images.